ianmat55/socket-chatbot/README.md

 # socket-chatbot

-Basic client(s)/server socket communication
+## Description:

-Goal of this project is to learn basic socket communication and explore the python socket library.
+Chatty is a basic client(s)/server terminal app utilizing socket communication.
+Goal of this project is to learn basic socket communication, threading and explore the python socket library.
+Both server and client come with some basic functions that are executed when a specific message is entered into the terminal.
-After gaining basic functions (server handling multiple clients and client messaging), will run more complex automations for specific use cases
-Maybe it might be used as a base for something more complex further down the line.

-UPDATE: After testing a lot of different directions, this project will be a tcp chat app in terminal.

 Server Functions:
 kick() - kicks a specific user from chat